-Administered by skincare professionals, chemical peels work by exfoliating the skin’s surface to reduce the appearance of blemishes, smooth skin texture, improve radiance, and restore skin health.
+Administered by skincare professionals, chemical peels Treatment work by exfoliating the skin’s surface to reduce the appearance of blemishes, smooth skin texture, improve radiance, and restore skin health.
 These effective treatments can be performed on the face, neck, chest, hands, arms, or legs.
-Chemical peels are most effective at enhancing cell turnover and improving the appearance on the surface of the skin.
+Chemical peels Treatment are most effective at enhancing cell turnover and improving the appearance on the surface of the skin.

-During the treatment, your skincare professional will apply one or more layers of a chemical peel solution onto the skin for a specified amount of time.
+During the Chemical Peels treatment, your skincare professional will apply one or more layers of a chemical peel solution onto the skin for a specified amount of time.
 This is dependent on the type of chemical peel used, the concentration of the solution, the skin type, and the skin’s reactivity to the treatment.
 While some peels are self-neutralizing, most formulas need to be neutralized with a buffering solution or water upon completion of the treatment.
 The goal is to create a controlled, safe injury to the skin, thereby prompting the skin to naturally repair itself and reveal newer, brighter skin.

 It is important that chemical peels are performed by a licensed skincare professional with access to high-performing peel solutions that are clinically proven to deliver results.
 Your skincare professional may also recommend advanced homecare products to preconditioned skin or to extend results.